-Franklin Mourns Its Sole African American Alderman - The Tennessee Tribune
+Franklin Mourns its Sole African American Alderman - The Tennessee Tribune

 McLendon served alongside Bransford for 13 years.
 He noted Bransford’s impact on this community saying, “Pearl had a connection to a part of the community that doesn’t get a lot of attention.
 Pearl had that gift, and you can’t replace that.
 She knew everyone.
 I don’t think I ever introduced Pearl to anyone.
 It was always Pearl introducing me to someone else.
 She was very gracious and graceful.
 I was glad to serve with her, and I certainly will miss my friend.”

-Raised in Brownsville, a small town in West Tennessee, Bransford spent most of her life in Middle Tennessee, earning degrees from Tennessee State University and Vanderbilt University.
-In addition to her community activism and public service roles, she enjoyed an 18-year nursing career at Vanderbilt Medical Center.
-Prior to her position as alderman, Bransford also served on the Board of Directors for the Franklin Special School District.
+Born in the small West Tennessee town of Brownsville, Pearl spent most of her life in Middle Tennessee, earning nursing degrees from Tennessee State University and Vanderbilt University.
+In addition to her community activism and public service, she enjoyed an 18-year nursing career at Vanderbilt Medical Center.

-“The Bell family is mourning her loss,” Allena Bell, Franklin Special School District, FSSD, Board treasurer, said.
+Bransford served the Franklin Special School District Board from 1992 to 2003, and served as vice chair for eight years.
+“The Bell family is mourning her loss,” Allena Bell, Franklin Special School District Board treasurer, said.
 “She was a great mentor and friend.
-We would see each other at fundraisers, community events, or at [meetings of the board of Mayor and aldermen] when I was representing the FSSD school board and Franklin Tomorrow.
 I always received great wisdom and unique perspectives to aid my legacy of service for our Franklin community.”

-Pearl actively served Franklin Tomorrow, a community-visioning nonprofit organization.
+Pearl actively served Franklin Tomorrow, a community-visioning nonprofit.
 “Pearl was very supportive of Franklin Tomorrow,” Franklin Tomorrow Executive Director Mindy Tate said.
 “She attended all our events, including Vision City, because she was a forward-thinking individual.”

+Close friend Cornelia Holland met Pearl in 1986, and said her death felt “surreal” at this time.
+“She was my sister, and that’s how we considered each other,” Holland said.
+“She supported me in my endeavors.
+We had such similar thoughts.
+Usually, if you saw me, you saw her.”

+Holland shared details of Pearl’s family’s Civil Rights activism in Brownsville.
+“She told me that as a young child, she marched through the streets with her grandfather while Klansmen stood on the sidewalks shouting obscenities at them.
+During her childhood Klansmen burned a cross on her family’s front yard.”

 “This is a tremendous loss to our city,” McLemore added.
 “You can’t replace a person like Pearl.
 The things she touched and the people she touched will allow her legacy to live on.”

-Bransford is survived by her husband, Henry (Hank) Bransford, of 34 years, and her three children.
+Bransford is survived by her husband, Henry (Hank) Bransford, and her three children.
+Her family will host a private outdoor family memorial in Brownsville, while the City of Franklin is planning a virtual memorial on December 8, during the scheduled board of Mayor and aldermen meeting.

-An update on this story is planned for TnTribune.com.
-Clint Confehr contributed to this story.